GandhiCloudLab/waiops350-generic-webhook-blog/readme.md

 PROBE_WEBHOOK_URL=https://mywebhook-mb-webhook-cp4waiops.aaaaaaaa/probe/generic
 ```

+The property file in [files/data/00-config2.sh](./files/data/00-config2.sh) file should have been updated with the above printed webhook url.

 You can use this link to push alerts.

-## 3. Pusing Events
+## 3. Pushing Events

-A Sample event is available here [files/data/my-event.json](./files/data/my-event.json).
+A sample event is available here [files/data/my-event.json](./files/data/my-event.json).

+Lets push this event to the WAIOPS using the above created webhook.

 #### 3.1.
 Run the script

-Goto the `files` folder and Run the below script as like below.
+Go to the `files` folder and Run the below script as like below.

 ```
 sh 20-push-event.sh